samjones00/docs/docs/_releases/2016-summary.md

 ### Isomorphic Fetch

-The `servicestack-client` is a clean "jQuery-free" implementation based on JavaScript's new Fetch API standard utilizing nodes isomorphic-fetch implementation so it can be used in both JavaScript client web apps as well as node.js server projects.
+The `@servicestack/client` is a clean "jQuery-free" implementation based on JavaScript's new Fetch API standard utilizing nodes isomorphic-fetch implementation so it can be used in both JavaScript client web apps as well as node.js server projects.

 ### ServerEventsClient